 Be specific in this section.
-Will you be partaking in general conversation?
+Will you be partaking in a general conversation?
 Verbs?
 Idioms?
 What will you help them learn?
 To begin this section, you can use the hook “If you’re looking for…” For example, if you want to specialize in test preparation, you could begin this section “If you’re looking for help passing the most important test in your life, book a session with me.”
 People want to know what you can do for them.

 This is where you could talk about your specialties.
-For example, if you a conversational tutor, you can tell them you will teach them language to conduct more casual conversations.
+For example, if you are a conversational tutor, you can tell them you will teach them language to conduct more casual conversations.
 If you specialize in business conversations, tell them that as well.
 Your video needs to include these specialties to help students make a good decision about which instructor they wish to take online sessions.

 What Type of Students Are You Looking For?

 At this point in your video, tell your watchers what type of students you are looking for.
 What people do you want to help learn a new language?
 Do you want the beginning, intermediate, or advanced learners?
 Do you want students who want to learn grammar, prepare for a test, or business professionals?
 When you tell future students what you are looking for, they know what they can expect from your instruction.